nyberry/queens/README.md

 - No two queens can be in the same row or column.
 - No two queens can be in adjacent squares.
 - Each queen must be placed in a distinct colored region, where regions are represented by numbers in the input grid.
-- Unlike the classic N-Queens problem, **diagonal constraints do not apply**.
+- Unlike the classic N-Queens problem, diagonal constraints do not apply.

 ## Features
 - Loads an initial puzzle grid from a screenshot, saved at screenshot.png
-- Uses a **recursive backtracking algorithm** to find valid solutions.
+- Uses a recursive backtracking algorithm to find valid solutions.
 - Ensures that each region gets exactly one queen.
-- Outputs a **composite grid** where `Q` marks queen placements and other cells retain their original values.
+- Outputs a composite grid where `Q` marks queen placements and other cells retain their original values.
 - Displays execution time for performance analysis.

 ## Installation
-Ensure you have Python installed (preferably 3.12 or later).
+Ensure you have Python installed (3.12 or later).
 Then, clone this repository:

 ```sh
 git clone https://github.com/nyberry/queens.git